SeedscapeEcology/Onboarding/Setting-up-your-IDP.md

 ## Summarize your IDP
 Create a file in the [Project Management](https://github.com/SeedscapeEcology/ProjectManagement) repository called `IDP.md` inside a folder with your name (don't put a space, use a hypen to separate your first and last name(s)).
 This will be the same folder in which you add your weekly reflections.

 Inside that file, copy the template below that summarizes your IDP results.
 It's in markdown format and you might find this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) useful for getting started.
+[Note: replace each instance of day and month under table of contents and after "Date:" with the actual the day and month.

 ```
 ## Table of Contents